fbcotter/dataset_loading/docs/cifar.rst

 as then the file queues and the image queue will get out of sync.

 You can put a limit on the epoch count too.
-When this limit is reached, a `dataset_loading.FileQueueDepleted` exception will be raised:
+When this limit is reached, a :py:exc:`~dataset_loading.FileQueueDepleted` exception will be raised:

 .. code:: python